SafSoufTouk/LibreOfficeConverter/README.md

 ### LibreOffice default file extension associations

 ##### The most common file formats used with the specific file extensions
-.ott file extension is used for OpenOffice.org text document template .sdc file extension is used for OpenOffice.org spreadsheet file .sdd file extension is used for OpenOffice.org Impress presentation file
+.ott file extension is used for OpenOffice.org text document template<br />
+.sdc file extension is used for OpenOffice.org spreadsheet file<br />
+.sdd file extension is used for OpenOffice.org Impress presentation file<br />

 ##### Other file extensions or file formats developed for use with LibreOffice
 .doc# .fods .fodt .odb .odi.oos .oot .otf .otg .oth .oti .otp .ots .oxt .sdp .sds .sdv .sfs .smf .sms .std .stw .sxg .sxm .vor